Healthy Eating for Older Adults: Nourishing Your Golden Years

 Probiotics and Gut Health in Seniors

 A healthy gut boosts immunity.
-Probiotics in yoghurt and kefir promote beneficial bacteria growth.
+Probiotics in yogurt and kefir promote beneficial bacteria growth.

 The Role of Fiber in Senior Diets